-GEOG 200-3 Geography of BC This course provides an introduction to the biophysical and human landscapes of British Columbia with a special emphasis on the relationship of Northern BC to the rest of the province.
+GEOG 200-3 British Columbia: People and Places This course provides an introduction to the biophysical and human landscapes of British Columbia with a special emphasis on the relationship of Northern BC to the rest of the province.
 The course takes a regional approach to understanding the links between the physical geography of the province and its settlement patterns, resource use and economic development.